lars76/object-localization/README.md

 5. tar xf annotations.tar.gz
 6. mv annotations/xmls/* images/
 7. python3 generate_dataset.py
-8. Change MEAN, STD in train_model.py (given by the last script).
-9. python3 train_model.py
+8. python3 train_model.py
-10. Adjust the WEIGHTS_FILE in evaluate_performance.py (given by the last script)
+9. Adjust the WEIGHTS_FILE in evaluate_performance.py (given by the last script)
-11. python3 evaluate_performance.py
+10. python3 evaluate_performance.py

 ## Result

-I trained for about 24 hours the neural network using a CPU.
-On a GPU training should be a lot faster.
-The results are 88.4% avg IoU on training set, 67% on validation set.
+I trained the neural network for 75 epochs.
+The results are 90% avg IoU on training set, 72% on validation set.

-Configuration: no augmentations, full fine tuning (no freezing), image size 96, alpha 0.35, batch size 32, one additional `_inverted_res_block`
+Configuration: no augmentations, full fine tuning (no freezing), image size 96, alpha 1.0, batch size 32, initial learning rate 0.001 (then decrease).

 In the following images red is the predicted box, green is the ground truth: